Angle of incidence (optics): Grazing angle or glancing angle

-When dealing with a beam that is nearly parallel to a surface, it is sometimes more useful to refer to the angle between the beam and the surface tangent, rather than that between the beam and the surface normal.
+It is sometimes more useful to refer to the angle between the beam and the surface tangent, rather than that between the beam and the surface normal.
 The 90-degree complement to the angle of incidence is called the grazing angle or glancing angle.
-Incidence at small grazing angles is called "grazing incidence."
+For example, a ray with 30° angle of incidence has a 60° grazing angle.

+A beam or ray that is nearly parallel to a surface (i.e., having small grazing angles) is called a "grazing beam" or a "grazing ray".

-Grazing incidence diffraction is used in X-ray spectroscopy and atom optics, where significant reflection can be achieved only at small values of the grazing angle.
+For example, grazing incidence diffraction is used in X-ray spectroscopy and atom optics, where significant reflection can be achieved only at small values of the grazing angle.

-Similarly, a Wolter telescope used for X-ray astronomy is based on the principle of total external reflection at small graze angles.
+Similarly, a Wolter telescope used for X-ray astronomy is based on the principle of total external reflection at small grazing angles.

 Moreover, ridged mirrors are designed to reflect atoms coming at a small grazing angle, usually measured in milliradians.

 In optics, there is Lloyd's mirror.